-All Catholics today (even the SSPX) would grant that Pope Callixtus made the correct move, by allowing for “easy” absolution of grave sins before the time of death.
+All Catholics today would grant that Pope Callixtus made the correct move, by allowing for “easy” absolution of grave sins before the time of death.
 (Easy, by the way, still entailed periods of public penance.)
 Did this new laxity come with a price?
 Yes.
 Did Catholic women try to “get away” with contraception and abortion?
 Yes.
 Does that still happen today?
 Yes.

 Is the solution to this form of laxity to make the conditions for sacramental absolution more strict?
 No. I don’t think so.
 People can and will take advantage of grace in every age.
 There is no way to prevent that.
 However, we must always be in a position to recognize the forgiveness and mercy of Christ who was ready to immediately forgive the repentant Peter, Thomas, Paul, et al.

 Question: I would love to hear your thoughts on this topic of lax vs. rigorous absolution.
 You can leave a comment by clicking here.

 It became quite stylish in the liturgical reforms of the 1960s and 1970s to teach that the Greek word for liturgy is λειτουργία (leitourgia) and that this word means “work of the people.”
 This led to the new idea that λειτουργία or “liturgy” is something that lay people should be leading and even performing within the context of worship.